laohixdxm/6.828/lab/solutions/lab2.md

 setup in `entrypgdir.c` maps virtual addresses 0 - 4MB to physical 0 - 4MB.
 The
 transition is necessary because the rest of the kernel is linked at high addresses.

+## Challenge

+I chose to complete the challenge exercise that asked you to add debugging functions to the kernel monitor.
+I added two: `showmappings` and `setperms`.
+The first method will print the mapping of virtual addresses to their pages, those pages' physical address and the permissions (both in human readable and in binary).
+If the virtual address is not mapped, the function prints out a message.

+`setperms` will set the permissions of the page table and page directory entry corresponding to the given virtual address.
+If the virtual adddress is not mapped, then the function prints an error message.
+The functions takes two arguments, the first being the hex virtual address and the second being the permissions in hex.